Adult Gerontology Primary Care Nurse Practitioner, Certificate

 - Have a minimum GPA of 3.0 on a 4.0 scale for MSN program.

-- Minimum of 2 years recent clinical experience in adult or gerontology health care.
+- Minimum of two years recent clinical experience in adult or gerontology health care.

 - Complete the following prerequisite courses: graduate level pathophysiology, advanced assessment, advanced clinical pharmacology.